 Footnotes

-Institutional review board statement: Institutional Review Board (IRB) approved the study on 26th May 2020, No. RGCIRC/IRB-BHR/48/2020.
+Institutional review board statement: The local Institutional Review Board (IRB) approved the study on May 26, 2020 (No. RGCIRC/IRB-BHR/48/2020).

-Informed consent statement: All patients signed informed consent prior to any intervention, chemotherapy, radiotherapy or surgery.
+Informed consent statement: All patients provided informed consent prior to any intervention, chemotherapy, radiotherapy, or surgery.

 Conflict-of-interest statement: There are no conflicts of interest to report.